Air Fryer Scones

 Full measurements and instructions can be found on the printable recipe card at the bottom of the page.
 Please take a look at the steps and video before attempting this recipe!

-Measure the self raising flour and baking powder into a mixing bowl.
+1. Measure the flour and baking powder into a mixing bowl.
 Stir briefly to combine, add the cubed butter and rub it in with your fingertips until the mixture resembles fine breadcrumbs.

 rubbing butter into flour in a bowl